Offal, that mighty meat!

 History reveals itself, it is said the offal was served to Gods… It was believed that it gave power to men giving them a strong will to fight and make their nations stronger…Once it was called the food of the poor… That same offal was also served to sultans at the palaces… In Istanbul, offal has its own history and cuisine and I have always felt lucky to be a part of the offal cuisine, of Istanbul and having a home where offal is cherished and honored…

-These sellers were usually Albanians and when you dig deep in Istanbul’s offal shops sellers’ history, the oldest shop owners were migrated from Albany and in time their sons and grandsons took over.
-They are now the third generation owners of the offal shops, learned the profession from generations of experience.
+These sellers were usually Albanians and when you dig deep into Istanbul’s offal shops sellers’ history, the oldest shop owners were migrated from Albany, and in time their sons and grandsons took over.
+They are now the third-generation owners of the offal shops, learned the profession from generations of experience.

 Offal and the city…